AHAs and BHA: Differences Between Them and How to Choose the Best Exfoliant

 - improve the look of dull, uneven skin tone

-- smooth out rough texture
+- smooth rough, bumpy texture

 But each also has unique properties making them preferable for certain skin types and concerns.